dbonev/linqnode/README.md

 # linqnode
-A minimalistic, simple, javascript LINQ library
+A minimalistic, simple, javascript LINQ library.
-The core, essential LINQ functionality C# developers are used to in a very minimal, unobtrusive and tiny (less than 200 lines of code) library.
+The core, essential LINQ functionality C# developers are used to in a clean, minimal, unobtrusive and tiny (less than 200 lines of code) library.
-This library includes only the very basic, and most used parts (where, select, order by, then by).
+This library includes only the very basic, and most widely used parts (where, select, order by, then by).
-All iterators are with delayed execution (the collection is _not_ iterated until you call to_list() or forEach()).
+All iterators use delayed execution (the collection is _not_ iterated until you call to_list() or forEach()).

 Usage:
 ```
 var linq = require('../linqnode');
-// define a data structure
+// let's have a data structure
 var cars = [
 	{
 		Make: "Toyota",